gelleicsaba2/laragraph/README.md

 The usual todo CRUD operations with GraphQL.

 ## Simple UI controls & Tailwind design
 I used very simple html input controls with tailwind css classes.
-In only one case I use MaryUI (to a single popup menu).
+In only one case I use MaryUI (to a simple popup menu).

 ## Unit tests
 There are Unit tests to user login/sign up/logout services.